Dave Sullivan (wrestler): Early career (1989–1993)

 In 1991, he briefly wrestled in New Japan Pro-Wrestling, most notably losing a match to Scott Norton on March 21 at the Tokyo Dome.

 In 1992, Danenhauer left PNW for the Global Wrestling Federation where he wrestled as "Captain Ron".
-Worked in Puerto Rico for the World Wrestling Council.
-He would tour the United Kingdom under the name "American Hawkwind."
+He worked in Puerto Rico for the World Wrestling Council.
+He would tour the United Kingdom for All Star under the name "American Hawkwind."

 World Championship Wrestling (1993–1996)

 In 1993, Danenhauer joined World Championship Wrestling as The Equalizer, and teamed briefly with Rick Rude as his tag team partner/bodyguard.
 They feuded with Dustin Rhodes and Road Warrior Hawk.
 He also teamed with Paul Orndorff.

 His biggest push started in the summer of 1994 when he became "Dave Sullivan" the dyslexic brother of Kevin Sullivan who regularly mispronounced his own forename as "Evad".
 He was being picked on by The Nasty Boys and brought Kevin in to help him against them.
 He was injured by them, so Kevin Sullivan brought in Cactus Jack to help them out.
 After Kevin and Jack took care of The Nasty Boys, they split up, and Jack left.
 Hulk Hogan made his WCW debut that summer, and Sullivan became his biggest fan.
 Kevin hated Hogan, and problems started brewing.

 Sullivan started teaming with Hogan and Sting against Ric Flair and his henchmen, and Kevin soon turned on Dave, which started a feud that went into 1995.
 After his feud with Kevin ended, Dave fell in love with Kimberly, the valet of Diamond Dallas Page.
 Page took offense to this and started a feud with Dave that lasted all summer.
 During this feud, Dave gave Kimberly presents, which infuriated Page even more, and at point won an arm wrestling contest at the 1995 Great American Bash which resulted in him going on a date with Kimberly.
 Sullivan eventually lost the feud and moved on.

 Sullivan's next feud was with Big Bubba Rogers.
 Sullivan had a pet rabbit that he brought to ringside with him, and Bubba was allergic to rabbits.
 Bubba started wearing a surgical mask to keep from inhaling the allergens, but Sullivan would always pull it off and get the victory.
-Danenhauer left WCW in early 1996 after participating in the second World War 3 event.
+Danenhauer left WCW in early 1996 after participating in the first World War 3 event.

 Retirement and football coaching career

 Danenhauer retired from professional wrestling in 2001 due to the cumulative impact of injuries sustained in his football and wrestling careers.
 He relocated to Bentonville, Arkansas, where he worked for Wal-Mart as a fitness trainer.
 In 2001, he began working as offensive coordinator for the Vikings football team of Dana College in Blair, Nebraska.
 He was appointed head football coach in 2003 and later athletic director.

+In 2020 he was inducted into the Nebraska Pro Wrestling Hall of Fame.
+His Class also included Gorgeous George and Local Wrestler Tony Cortez.

+"Dave Sullivan" came out of retirement in 2022 with the MWA Midwest Wrestling in Lincoln, Nebraska as a manager.